Shinto Holy Books

 Political purpose

-Some of the myths have a very clear political purposes.
+Some of the myths have a very clear political purpose.
 In a wide sense, they are intended to establish the primacy of Japan and the Japanese over all other countries and peoples and in a narrow sense, to give divine authority to the ruling classes of Japan, and to some extent to establish the political supremacy of the Yamato clan over the Izumo clan.

 Moral purpose